chrisjpatty/golem-code/README.md

 </p>

 <h1 align="center">golem-code</h1>
+<p align="center">If we're going to summon the beast we may as well give it a face.</p>

 Summon [Claude Code](https://docs.anthropic.com/en/docs/claude-code) as an embodied avatar that follows you around your computer so you can always keep tabs on your running Claude Code instances. golem-code renders a procedurally generated agent avater in a floating native window that reacts in real-time to your coding agent's activity — tool calls, subagent spawns, permission requests, and more.
-If we're going to summon the beast we may as well give it a face.

 <p align="center">
   <img src="golem-faces.png" alt="Procedurally generated golem faces" width="100%" />